Courses

 AST 5151 Physics of Planetary Processes

 This course covers several specific electrodynamics and quantum mechanics topics that are directly related to planetary science.
 Usually offered in odd springs.
-Usually taught by Prof. Bennett.
+Usually taught by several faculty.

 AST 5154 Advanced Planetary Geophysics